runwayml/learn/docs/create/train-models.md

     * In general, the more similar the Pre-Trained Model’s images are to the images in your dataset, the faster it will train.
     * In addition, using Pre-Trained Models that generate larger image sizes will take significantly more time than using models that produce smaller images sizes.
 The estimated training time will update according to a combination of the Pre-Trained Model you select and the number of Training Steps you set (learn more below).

-?> If you are a Training Experiments beta tester and you have a Free Plan, training time is limited to a total of five hours. **Subscribe to the Creator Plan** in the [RunwayML User Dashboard](https://account.runwayml.com/) for unlimited training access.
-With or without the Creator Plan, training time uses [credits](https://support.runwayml.com/en/articles/2984968-adding-credits).
-If your account does not have enough [credits](https://support.runwayml.com/en/articles/2984968-adding-credits), your Training Experiment will stop before training completes.
+?> Training models uses [credits](https://support.runwayml.com/en/articles/2984968-adding-credits).
+But if you’re just getting started with this feature, then you have options to try it without using any of your credits.
+As of the latest version, RunwayML subscribers have access to one free training experiment with unlimited training steps.
+Unsubscribed users can train one model up to 3000 steps without using credits.
+You can **Subscribe to the Creator Plan** in the [RunwayML User Dashboard](https://account.runwayml.com/).

+?> If your account does not have enough credits, your Training Experiment will stop and save itself before reaching the set number of training steps.
+To resume training: [update](https://learn.runwayml.com/#/getting-started/installation?id=updating-runwayml) to the latest version of RunwayML, add [credits](https://support.runwayml.com/en/articles/2984968-adding-credits) to your account, select your Training Experiment from the list of Completed Experiments (notice the number of steps it completed in the Model Review Card), and click **Continue Training**.
+This will create a new training experiment using your original experiment as the pre-trained “base” model.
+From there, enter the additional number training steps, and click **Start Training**.

 To view all the Pre-Trained Model options, click **Change**: